rally2/exporouter-nativewind/docs/workarounds.md

 ## Package.json Configs

-The following `expo.doctor.reactNativeDirectoryCheck.listUnknownPackages` was added to `package.json` to address the following:
+The following `expo.doctor.reactNativeDirectoryCheck.exclude": ["tailwindcss"]` was added to `package.json` to address the following:

 ```
 The following issues were found when validating your dependencies against React Native Directory: